-Virtual Private Network (VPN): A method of keeping the network technologies belonging to users secure and hidden from other users on the same network infrastructure.
+Virtual Private Network (VPN): A method of keeping the presence of and network technologies belonging to particular users secure and hidden from other users on the same network infrastructure.

 Wi-Fi: A local area network that uses high frequency radio signals to transmit and receive data over distances of a few hundred feet.